RuneSchool/RuneSchool.github.io/_posts/2024-4-12-rune-school-spelling-system.md

 The Rune School Spelling System is inspired by [Shavian](https://shavian.info), [Rune Revival](https://runerevival.online), [Lexical Sets for Actors](https://ecampusontario.pressbooks.pub/lexicalsets/chapter/introduction-2/), and [Dr Geoff Lindsey](https://www.youtube.com/@DrGeoffLindsey).

+You can think of it as a more transparent Shavian with a few improvements.

 # System

 Based on the data from the [runes and their sounds](/runes-and-sounds/) and the info from [Dr. Lindsey's IPA symbols](/version-2/#lindsey-vowels), we can create a spelling system.